MichaelsPlayground/BleClientBlessedPart3/readme.md

 # Bluetooth Low Energy Client with BLESSED-ANDROID library (part 2)

-This is the part 2 BLE Client example using the code in https://github.com/weliem/blessed-android.
+This is the part 2 BLE Client example using the library in https://github.com/weliem/blessed-android.

-**NOTE: this is a unfinished project !**

 The code is changed to get a better user experience.
 The changes took place in the BluetoothHandler.java file to connect to the sample server app (BleServerBlessedOriginal).